Telephone keypad: Letter mapping

-In the course of telephone history, the positions of telephone dials, as well as keypads have been associated with various patterns of mapping letters and characters to numbers (keyboard layout).
+In the course of telephone history, dials as well as keypads have been associated with various mappings of letters and characters to numbers.

-The system used in Denmark was different from that used in the U.K., which was different from the U.S. and Australia.
-The use of alphanumeric codes for exchanges was abandoned in Europe when international direct dialing was introduced in the 1960s, because, for example, dialing VIC 8900 on a Danish telephone would result in a different number to dialling it on a British telephone.
-At the same time letters were no longer placed on the dials of new telephones.
+The system used in Denmark was different from that used in the UK, which, in turn, was different from the US and Australia.
+The use of alphanumeric codes for area codes was abandoned in Europe when international direct dialing was introduced in the 1960s, because, for example, dialing VIC 8900 on a Danish telephone would result in a different number to dialling it on a British telephone.
+At the same time, letters were no longer placed on the dials/keypads of new telephones.

-Letters did not re-appear on phones in Europe until the introduction of mobile phones, and the layout followed the new international standard ITU E.161/ISO 9995-8.
-The ITU established an international standard (ITU E.161) in the mid-1990s, and that should be the layout used for any new devices.
+Letters did not reappear on phones in Europe until the introduction of mobile phones, and the layout followed the new international standard ITU E.161/ISO 9995-8.
+The ITU established an international standard (ITU E.161) in the mid-1990s, recommended that this should be the layout used on any new devices.
 There is a standard, ETSI ES 202 130, that covers European languages and other languages used in Europe, published by the independent ETSI organisation in 2003 and updated in 2007.
-Work describing some principles of the standard is available.
+Documentation describing some principles of the standard is available.